 Martelle real estate is some of the most expensive in Iowa, although Martelle house values don't compare to the most expensive real estate in the U.S.

-Martelle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Martelle is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Martelle is a city of managers, professionals, and construction workers and builders.
 There are especially a lot of people living in Martelle who work in management occupations (22.12%), healthcare (13.36%), and maintenance occupations (9.68%).

 One downside of living in Martelle, however, is that residents on average have to contend with a long commute, spending on average 31.94 minutes every day commuting to work.

-Martelle is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Martelle does not have a public transit system used by locals to get to and from work.

 In terms of college education, the citizens of Martelle rank slightly lower than the national average.
 15.95% of adults 25 and older in Martelle have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.